Ruby Valley Trekking-9Days

 Luggage

 We will provide two trekkers for one porter during the trek.
 The total weight limit for the porter is 20 kg, which means each trekker has a 10 kg luggage allowance.
-Hence, team up with a fellow traveller and pack your things in a duffle bag of over sixty litres.
+Hence, team up with a fellow traveller and pack your things in a duffle bag of over sixty litters.
 We expect you to only carry a small personal backpack for your essentials like a camera, water, snacks, and valuables.
 You can leave any extra bags at your hotel or at our Kathmandu office for free.

 Facilities and Essentials